99003733/SDLC_N2_Calculator/Readme.md

 1. Running the make file as its resolved by defining its correct path
 2. Syncronizing the vs code to github , colleague help to resolve the issue
 3. Making the function call in correct path
-4. Open git log while committing, thus went to github desktop and pulled origin and then pushed origin.
-5. Test case code for the boundary problem.
-Added code with the help of internet

 ## Learning Resources